 - Transition back to public school classroom

 - Transition to adult life

 - Partnering with outside schools, colleges, technical trades

 - Dedicated, reliable and knowledgeable staff

 Warren Glen Academy is a quality educational program that does an exemplary job with a diverse student population.

-Warren Glen Academy specializes in serving children and adolescents who are identified with Autism Spectrum Disorder, Development Delays, Health Impairments, Multiple Disabilities, Speech and Language Impairments, Emotional Disturbance, ADD, and ADHD.
+Warren Glen Academy specializes in serving children and adolescents who are identified with Autism Spectrum Disorder, Development Delays, Health Impairments, Multiple Disabilities, Speech and Language Impairments, Emotional Regulation Impairment, ADD, and ADHD.

 What will change from Stepping Stone School to Warren Glen Academy?
 Same focus, same services, same student population?